hoang91vn/rl-debt-collection-thesis/README.md

 ## Usage

-Make sure that you have your virtual environment activated
+Make sure that you have your virtual environment activated by executing:

 ```bash
 venv\Scripts\activate